bjornbytes/lovr.org/docs/Texture:getFilter.md

 ### Returns

-- `FilterMode min` The filter mode used for minification.
-- `FilterMode mag` The filter mode used for magnification.
+- `FilterMode mode` The filtering mode for the texture.
+- `number anisotropy` If the filter mode is `anisotropic`, returns the level of anisotropy.
+  Otherwise, this will be `nil`.

 See also
 ---